franzejr/code-challenges/README.md

 ## Contribute

-Please @gohiring, say what is important for you to build a good API =)
+Please [@gohiring](github.com/goHiring), say what is important for you to build a good API :bowtie: